Communication with submarines: Extremely low frequency

-Electromagnetic waves in the ELF and SLF frequency ranges (3–300 Hz) can penetrate seawater to depths of hundreds of meters, allowing signals to be sent to submarines at their operating depths.
-Building an ELF transmitter is a formidable challenge, as they have to work at incredibly long wavelengths: The U.S. Navy's Project ELF system, which was a variant of a larger system proposed under codename Project Sanguine, operated at 76 Hertz, the Soviet/Russian system (called ZEVS) at 82 Hertz.
+Electromagnetic waves in the ELF and SLF frequency ranges (3–300 Hz) can penetrate seawater to depths of hundreds of metres, allowing signals to be sent to submarines at their operating depths.
+Building an ELF transmitter is a formidable challenge, as they have to work at incredibly long wavelengths: The U.S. Navy's Project ELF system, a variant of a larger system proposed under codename Project Sanguine, operated at 76 hertz, and the Soviet/Russian system (called ZEVS) at 82 Hertz.
 The latter corresponds to a wavelength of 3,656.0 kilometres.
 That is more than a quarter of the Earth's diameter.
-Obviously, the usual half-wavelength dipole antenna cannot be feasibly constructed.
+The usual half-wavelength dipole antenna cannot be feasibly constructed, as that would require a 1800 km long antenna.

 Instead, someone who wishes to construct such a facility has to find an area with very low ground conductivity (a requirement opposite to usual radio transmitter sites), bury two huge electrodes in the ground at different sites, and then feed lines to them from a station in the middle, in the form of wires on poles.
 Although other separations are possible, the distance used by the ZEVS transmitter located near Murmansk is 60 km.
 As the ground conductivity is poor, the current between the electrodes will penetrate deep into the Earth, essentially using a large part of the globe as an antenna.
 The antenna length in Republic, Michigan, was approximately 52 km.
 The antenna is very inefficient.
 To drive it, a dedicated power plant seems to be required, although the power emitted as radiation is only a few watts.
 Its transmission can be received virtually anywhere.
 A station in Antarctica at 78° S 167° W detected transmission when the Soviet Navy put their ZEVS antenna into operation.

 Owing to the technical difficulty of building an ELF transmitter, the U.S., China, Russia, and India are the only nations known to have constructed ELF communication facilities: